 Lewdness with a Child

 Lewdness with a child under the age of 14 is considered a major felony in the state of Nevada.
-Conviction for this crime carries lifelong punishments.
+A conviction for this crime carries lifelong punishments.
 According to Nevada laws, lewdness with a minor is a felony charge, which may be referred to as child molestation or child sexual abuse in some instances.
 As with all criminal charges in the United States, persons accused of lewdness with a minor in Las Vegas, Nevada are innocent until proven guilty in a court of law.

 Defendants must seek immediate legal counsel regarding their charge of lewdness with a minor in Las Vegas.
 Criminal charges for lewd offenses with children are aggressively prosecuted in Las Vegas and Clark County, Nevada.